 Two to three hours later I'll have a tuna snack with crackers (they come in nice, already prepared packages), or if I'm home I'll have some raw chips and salsa that I make myself.
 If I'm feeling especially hungry, I'll throw a bunch of vegetables in the microwavable crock and cook them for three minutes until they're just steamed enough.
 You don't need to add water to the crock.
 I'll melt a teaspoon of real butter on them, or melt a slice of that yummy vegan cheese over them.

 Working on food addictions is a problem that should be addressed as we go along, but trying to quit everything all at once is another sure diet killer.
 Just remember that the less calories any particular food item has, the more food you can eat.
-I don't worry as much about my fat calories going over the limit a tad, or my protein, but I like to stay well below the carb and sugar limit for the day.
+I don't worry as much about my fat or protein grams going over the limit a bit, but I like to stay well below the carb and sugar limit for the day.
 All of that is mapped out for you on the website, so be sure to utilize it.

 For dinner I have a piece of fish and another large bowl of vegetables.
-You can use butter spray or coconut spray to flavor them if you don't want to use high-calorie cheese.
+You can use butter spray or coconut spray to flavor them if you don't want to use high-calorie cheese or butter.
 You can even have a potato with a small amount of sour cream and butter.
 Just watch how much you can have to stay within your calories.

 There really isn't any reason to be deprived while losing weight.
 It's a lifestyle change that only works gradually over time.
-We have to break bad habits and at the same time retrain ourselves to act and think in a completely different way than we did before.
+We have to break bad habits and at the same time retrain ourselves to act and think in a completely different way than we did before; particularly about food and the role it plays in our lives.
 Of course that isn't going to happen over night.
 As we break those old habits, better habits will come into place.
 Just be forever mindful that slipping back into old habits is easy to do if we don't remain vigilant.
 Eventually it simply won't be a concern any more.

 Another trick to help aid in the breaking of habits and addictions is to get up from your seat while watching television when the commercials come on.
 I recommend getting completely out of ear-shot of them.
 Food commercials are designed to trigger our hunger, and believe me, however they're doing it, it works!
 I didn't even realize this was happening until I began noticing that I struggled more on the days I watched television.
 I don't watch TV everyday, and on the days I didn't watch, I had no problems with inexplicable hunger popping up out of nowhere.

-I know I have to continue to eat like this for the rest of my life, and that's a good thing.
+I know I have to continue being a conscientious eater for the rest of my life, and that's a good thing.
 I'm much happier now than I was when I was a slave to my eating habits and addictions.
 I'm happy because I've enjoyed watching the pounds shed away, and because I'm doing something healthy for myself that I totally earned.
 I don't feel deprived because I can have whatever I want; I just don't have it in excess.
 I no longer have the need to be overly full and I'm actually enjoying the fact that I never have that uncomfortable, bloated feeling that too much food causes.
 I enjoy going to bed feeling just a tinge of hunger because I actually sleep better.
-I've chosen to make food my friend and ally, rather than an enemy I've been fighting my whole life.
+I've chosen to make food my friend and ally, rather than an enemy I've been at odds with my entire life.
 It doesn't have control over me; it never did.
 I just needed to realize it was the habits and addictions that had control over me.
 Now I'm the one in control and I've got my life back.
 That, within itself, is a liberating feeling I'll never let go of again.